microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

   - This type of entry can only be specified once - trying to add it to the menu twice will raise a warning, and ignore all but the first `remainingProfiles` entry.
-  - This type of entry can also be set inside a `folder` entry, allowith users to highlight only a couple profiles in the top-level of the menu, but allowing all other profiles to also be accessible.
+  - This type of entry can also be set inside a `folder` entry, allowing users to highlight only a couple profiles in the top-level of the menu, but enabling all other profiles to also be accessible.
   - The "name" of these entries will simply be the name of the profile
   - The "icon" of these entries will simply be the profile's icon

 The "default" new tab menu could be imagined as the following blob of json: